kenigbolo/lossless-string-compression-ui/README.md

+# DEVELOPERS GUIDE
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting Started

+- Clone the application with
+  `git clone https://github.com/kenigbolo/lossless-string-compression-ui.git` or use ssh `git clone git@github.com:kenigbolo/lossless-string-compression-ui.git`.

-First begin by running `yarn install` or `npm install` to install the needed dependencies
+To begin, first start by running `yarn install` or `npm install` to install the needed dependencies

 > ⚠️ This project requires the server at https://github.com/kenigbolo/lossless-string-compression to be running